jksrc/camunda-examples/camunda-sse-tasklist/README.md

 this works only with browser supporting SSE (all should do, except IE)

-# what is going on
+# How does it work
 Process engine:
 - In the package bpm.sse.plugins.tasknotifications, there is a process-engine plug-in that listens for task changes (create, complete and delete) and forwards them to the SseTasklistNotifier
 - The package bpm.sse.rest contains this notifier and also the REST resource for providing SSE (ServerSentEventsResource)